nachocaru/xaprb.com/content/blog/2010-04-24-videos-and-slides-for-mysql-conference-2010.md

 tags:
   - Sheeri Kritzer Cabral
 ---
 Sheeri has posted an awesome [list of talks with links to videos and slides][1] from the MySQL conference.
 She did a lot of the video recording herself.
-I don&#8217;t know how she could have posted them so fast &#8212; it&#8217;s a lot of work.
+I don't know how she could have posted them so fast &#8212; it's a lot of work.

  [1]: http://www.pythian.com/news/11211/2010-oreilly-mysql-conference-slides-and-videos/